transcelerate/ddf-home/index.md

 ## Introduction

 The Digital Data Flow (DDF) initiative aims to modernize clinical trials by enabling a digital workflow that allows for automated creation of study content and configuration of study systems to support clinical trial execution.

-Click [here](https://www.youtube.com/watch?v=082onW7jhe4) for a video describing the DDF Initative.
+Click [here](https://www.youtube.com/watch?v=082onW7jhe4) for a video describing the DDF Initiative.

 Want to read more about DDF, the objectives, and benefits?
 Go to [DDF Overview](overview.md) for more information.